DevLARLEY/spotify-oggmp4-dl/README.md

 # Notice
 Spotify seems to be randomly blocking CDMs.
 Some work, some don't. \
-This could be the case on any phone (Spotify doesn't work in my phone in the browser).
+This could be the case on any phone (Spotify doesn't work on my phone in the browser).

 # Installation
 + Install the `requirements.txt` file